"We will move from mobile first to an AI first world." —Sundar Pichai, Google

 , there's been a lot of speculation that is more negative than positive (top 12 AI movies here

 ).
 It usually does not end well for us humans.

 competition.
 Researchers pitted their systems against humans for speed and accuracy of image classification.
-Again, it didn't end well for Team Human.
-This created a mainstreaming moment when it was obvious and understandable that machines could be trained to do things better than humans.
+Again, it didn't end well for the human team.
+This mainstreaming created a moment when it was obvious and understandable that machines could be trained to do things better than humans.
 Now, magazines and newspapers frequently publish articles about the manifestation of AI and how it's going to transform our societies.

 There is a lot of hype.
-More products are gaining mindshare (pun?), from IBM's Watson, focused on the enterprise, to the individual consumer with Alexa, Siri, and recently Google's new chatbot Allo.
+More products are gaining mindshare, from IBM's Watson, focused on the enterprise, to the individual consumer with Alexa, Siri, and recently Google's new chatbot Allo.

 This is an individual, not Tesla.

 The combination of leveraging IoT, the big data it generates, and AI to do analysis and predictive analytics will unleash amazing ideas and opportunities.
 It is time to create new sci-fi stories . . . and to make them come true.

 Marian Cook is a solutions principal for Slalom Consulting, as well as the head facilitator for MIT's blockchain certification course and a strategic advisor to the Chicago Blockchain Center.
 Immediately prior, she was the chief strategy officer for Innovation and Technology for the State of Illinois, having moved from the private sector to public service in 2015.

 She started as a systems engineer with IBM, re-engineering processes, implementing systems, and creating business and technology strategies.
 Moving to international consulting firms, she worked globally, developing business growth and turnaround strategies, as well as the client side as the head of IT for a top healthcare organization.